-To help you tackle the turf and dress your feet for success, we’ve provided a quick guide, covering the footwear dos and don’ts for 3G pitches.
+To help you tackle the turf and dress your feet for success, we’ve provided a quick guide.
+Our guide covers the footwear dos and don’ts for 3G pitches.

 Do, however, consider plastic studded footwear.
-In particular, an Artificial Ground (AG) boot is perfect for 3G turf thank to its conical studs.
+In particular, an Artificial Ground (AG) boot is perfect for 3G artificial grass thanks to its conical studs.
 These allow the boot to move and rotate freely, without damaging the surface.
 They offer good grip and often the studs are hollowed out to keep them lightweight and impact absorbing.

-Another do is firm ground football or rugby boots with round plastic studs (NOT blades).
+Another Do is firm ground football or rugby boots with round plastic studs.
 In particular, what’s attractive about these as an option is that they are multi-functional and can be used on both 3G and natural pitches.
 Be careful to purchase boots with a reinforced toe though, as those without can wear away quickly on this surface.

 Keep this guide in mind the next time you’re packing your kit for the game or purchasing a new pair of boots and you’ll already be one step closer to the win.